On most days, caregivers don’t have the time or energy to

 Transportation can get expensive, especially if the caregiver does not have their own car.
 And even if they do, giving a free ride will help ease the costs associated with traveling to and from visits.
 Try an Uber or Lyft gift card to show your appreciation.
 Or you can offer to give them a ride a few times per week.

-Members of Giving Assistant can get $35 cash back on first Lyft ride.
+Savings Tip: Members of Giving Assistant can save money on first Lyft ride.

 Tips for Getting the Best Gifts for Caregivers